86Box/docs/settings/input.rst

 * **Microsoft SideWinder Pad:** up to four controllers, each with 10 buttons and a directional pad.
 Not compatible with standard game port joysticks; requires a driver in the emulated machine.
 * **Thrustmaster Flight Control System:** flight controller with four buttons, two axes and a POV hat.

+.. note:: A generic game port card is emulated if the machine has no game ports (either built-in or as part of a Plug and Play or PCI sound card) to accomodate the selected controller.
+This generic card uses the default I/O ports 200-207h, which can be changed through ISA Plug and Play.
+On IBM PS/1 machines, the generic card uses port 201h only and has no Plug and Play capability.

 Joystick 1-4...
 ---------------